Morgan Hurd

-Morgan Elizabeth Hurd (born July 18, 2001) is an American artistic gymnast and a five-time member of the United States women's national team (2016–21).
+Morgan Elizabeth Hurd (born July 18, 2001) is an American photographer and former artistic gymnast.
+She was a five-time member of the United States women's national team (2016–21).
 She is the 2017 World all-around champion and balance beam silver medalist and the 2018 World all-around bronze medalist and floor exercise silver medalist.
 She has won four medals at the USA Gymnastics National Championships during her senior career and is a two-time American Cup champion.
 She was a member of the gold-medal winning American teams at the 2018 World Championships and the 2019 Pan American Games.

 Personal life

 Hurd was adopted from Wuzhou, China when she was 11 months old.
 At age 3, she was enrolled in gymnastics.
 Hurd started training at First State Gymnastics when she was in fifth grade.
-She currently resides in Middletown, Delaware with her mother, Sherri.
+She lived in Middletown, Delaware with her mother, Sherri.
 She is one of the rare elite gymnasts to wear glasses during competition.
+In 2023, Hurd came out as queer.

-Junior career
+Gymnastics career

-2014
+2014–2016

-Morgan Hurd competed in the Nastia Liukin Cup in 2014, where she placed 14th as a level 10.
-She tied for 8th place at the American Classic in July.
-At the U.S. Classic, Hurd placed 18th behind future fellow National Team member Victoria Nguyen.
-At the P&G National Championships Hurd finished 29th in the all-around for Juniors.
+Hurd competed in the Nastia Liukin Cup in 2014, where she placed fourteenth as a level 10 gymnast.
+Later that year qualified to compete at the junior elite level.
+At her first elite level competition, the American Classic, she tied for eighth place.
+Later that summer she competed at the 2014 U.S. Classic and placed eighteenth.
+At her first National Championships she finished twenty-ninth in the all-around in the junior division.

-2015

-In 2015, Hurd started with the U.S. Classic where she finished 9th on All-Around and 2nd on Uneven Bars.
-She competed at the P&G National Championships, where she placed 8th in the All-Around, 7th on Floor Exercise, and tied for 4th on the Uneven Bars.
+Hurd started the 2015 season competing at the U.S. Classic where she finished ninth in the all-around and second on uneven bars.
+She competed at the U.S. National Championships where she placed eighth in the all-around, seventh on floor exercise, and tied for fourth on the uneven bars.

-2016

-In 2016, Hurd competed at the American Classic where she finished 1st in the All-Around.
-She competed next at the U.S. Secret Classic where she placed 5th in the All-Around, 1st on Floor Exercise, and 2nd on the Uneven Bars.
-She competed at the P&G National Championships again and placed 5th in the All-Around, 3rd on Uneven Bars, and 7th on Vault; these results qualified her to the junior national team.
+In 2016, her final year at the junior level, Hurd competed at the American Classic where she finished first in the all-around.
+She next competed at the 2016 U.S. Classic where she placed fifth in the all-around, first on floor exericse, and second on the uneven bars.
+She competed at the 2016 National Championships and placed fifth in the all-around, third on uneven bars, and seventh on vault; these results qualified her to the junior national team.